 Here are some examples of high quality, nutrient dense foods:

 Grains like quinoa are filled with vitamins and nutrients.
-Quinoa is considered a perfect protein because it contains all essential amino acids.
+Quinoa is considered a perfect protein, and loved by vegetarians, because it contains all essential amino acids.
 With a delicious nutty flavor, it is versatile and easy to use.

-Calcium rich foods, like yogurt and low fat milk should be a staple every day.
+Calcium rich foods, like kefir and low fat milk should be a staple every day.
 Four servings of these foods are ideal to reach the recommended 1200mg of calcium per day.

 Leafy greens which are filled with folic acid are essential during pregnancy.
 Folic acid protects fetal development.
 Mix a variety of greens like spinach or broccoli and arugula for a delicious salad.